By: Greg Staley

 - Demand for batteries could soar, both for green energy storage and in electric vehicles (EVs).

 I don’t know about you, but I don’t want to live in a reality where the power goes on and off via rolling blackouts.
-Full sustainability of green energy isn’t possible anyways just look at the facts.
+Green energy isn’t sustainable as it stands currently anyways – just look at the facts.

 What do you think about this government funded report?
 Does the discussion of potential rolling blackouts or social pressures regarding a green energy revolution concern you?